fenago/ml-scikit-keras-tensorflow/labs/lab_A.md

-[Chapter 7](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch07.html#ensembles_chapter): Ensemble Learning and Random Forests
+[Lab 7](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch07.html#ensembles_lab): Ensemble Learning and Random Forests
 ================================================================================================================================================================

 1. If you have trained five different models and they all achieve 95%